waynetee/tp/docs/UserGuide.md

 Format: `import buyers [--nvp]` or `import properties [--nvp]`

 * You can select the import file location from a pop-up dialog box.
-* Add `--nvp` to add phone numbers containing non-numeric digits.
+* Add `--nvp` to add phone numbers containing non-numeric characters.
 Note that it is not possible to input phone numbers shorter than 3 characters or longer than 30 characters as mentioned [here](#propertybuyer-phones).

 See [below](#csvExample) for example csv files.